 Please click on the state most relevant to your time in “care” for more information

-A CLAN member who is a lawyer has prepared the following advice for us.
+A CLAN member who is a lawyer has prepared the following advice for us

-You should take legal advice before either
+You should seek legal advice before:

 - having a discussion with, or